-Harvard School Theory of Entrerpeneurship
+Harvard School Theory of Entrepreneurship

 While some theories view entrepreneurship as a personality trait (Psychology) or a market function (Economics), the Harvard School Theory views it as a strategic process.
+As early as 1950, the strategic management process has been used to train students and continues to be prominent in strategy management teaching today.

 Often described as a Process Theory, this framework argues that entrepreneurship is not about "magic" or "luck," but about the rigorous analysis of internal and external forces.